-- Trail running shoes are the best, but if you have a good tread on running shoes or trainers, you could use those for a gentle run.
-Make sure though, everyone’s shoes have a good tread.
+- Trail running shoes are the best, but if you have good tread on running shoes or trainers, you could use those for a gentle run.
+Make sure, though, everyone's shoes have good tread.

 - With kids, you may need to take breaks.
-Encourage them to try and make it all the way up a hill, and then let them recover a bit (though if it’s windy, watch the windchill on them).
+Encourage them to try and make it up a hill, and then let them recover a bit (though if it's windy, watch the windchill on them).

-If you are used to road running, when out on the trail you will have to adjust your stride and aim to make it shorter.
-This gives you a better foot placement control and improved reaction time in case the ground proves unstable.
+If you are used to road running, you must adjust your stride and aim to make it shorter when out on the trail.
+If the ground proves unstable, this gives you better foot placement control and improved reaction time.